 Zainab joined Watsi on September 3rd, 2015.
-Six years ago, Zainab joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Zainab's most recent donation traveled 6,200 miles to support Soriya, a 49-year-old cookie seller from Cambodia, to fund surgery of his inner ear so he can hear and communicate better.
+Seven years ago, Zainab joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Zainab's most recent donation traveled 6,200 miles to support Davin, a bright and active 10-year-old student from Cambodia, to fund surgery of his inner ear so he can hear and communicate better.

 Zainab has funded healthcare for 88 patients in 14 countries.